Ibn ‘Ata’illah said:

 “Travel not from creature to creature, otherwise you will be like a donkey at the mill: roundabout he turns, his goal the same as his departure.
 Rather, go from creatures to the Creator.”

 This quote might need a quick explanation, for one to be able to appreciate it’s relevance.
-Trust me, if you really understand it and reflect on it you will see this reality, which Ibn ‘Ata’illah is describing, all around you and perhaps even in your own life.
+If you really reflect on it you will see this reality, which Ibn ‘Ata’illah is describing, all around you and perhaps even in your own life.
 This is because many Muslims think they are moving closer to Allah (swt) when they change their ways.
 Some leave their old friends behind and start practicing.
 Others might leave movies and games to increase their amount of Sunnah acts.
 Another group might leave society’s acceptance of them, by making their appearance more Islamic (hijab, beard etc.).
 But the reality is, many of them are being deceived.
 Why is this?

 If they were truly honest to themselves, they could end up realizing the following: